 Target Black Friday shoppers

-You might have a win-back automation running for customers who haven’t shopped in 6-9 months or so.
+You might have a win-back automation running for customers who haven’t shopped in six to nine months or so.
 But what if these customers might always shop on Black Friday?

 Create a “Black Friday shopper” target audience or assign a label after each Black Friday with the customers who purchased something during the sale, but did not make a purchase in the nine months leading up to it to make sure these customers don’t enter a win-black automation during Black week this year.